JoeyStanley/real/data/index.md

 ## [Top 25 Girl Names in 2017](/data/top25_girlnames_2017.txt)

 A small dataset simply listing the top 25 most common baby girl names in 2017 and how many babies were given those names.
 Created with the help of the `babynames` packages.
 This is used in the ggplot2 workshop.
+Note that this is saved as a tab-delimited file to help practice reading in different file types.

 ## Vowels ([tall](/data/vowels_tall.csv) and [wide](/data/vowels_wide.csv))